 Why wouldn’t they?
 The desert southwest and Las Vegas, in particular, receive plenty of sun?
 Wouldn’t it make a lot of sense to put that energy to use?
 It’s a bit more complicated than you would think.

-According to the US Energy Information Administration, 61% of Nevada’s power currently comes from Natural Gas-fired plants and only 33% of generated electricity came from renewable sources including hydroelectric.
+According to 2022 data from the US Energy Information Administration, 56% of Nevada’s power came from Natural Gas-fired plants and only 37% of generated electricity came from renewable sources including hydroelectric.

-Those energy statistics reference the entire state of Nevada, however, according to the US Census Bureau 2.2 million people, or 73.5% of Nevada’s population which is estimated at 3 million, live in Clark County – The majority of Nevadans are clustered around Las Vegas.
+Those energy statistics reference the entire state of Nevada, however, according to the US Census Bureau 2.2 million people, or 73.5% of Nevada’s population, estimated at 3.2 million, live in Clark County – The majority of Nevadans are clustered around Las Vegas.

 In June of 2021, MGM Resorts brought a 100 MW, 323,000 panel solar array online that will power 90% of their 13 resort’s daytime operations.
 To put that in perspective, the new solar array generates enough electricity to power 27,000 homes.
 MGM aims to run on 100% renewable energy sources in the United States by 2030.